nystudio107/seomatic/README.md

 ## Rendering your SEO Meta tags

-All you need to do in order to output the SEOmatic SEO Meta tags is in the `<head>` tag of your main `layout.twig` (or whatever template all of your other template `extends`), place this tag:
+All you need to do in order to output the SEOmatic SEO Meta tags is in the `<head>` tag of your main `layout.twig` (or whatever template all of your other templates `extends`), place this tag:

     {% hook 'seomaticRender' %}